Measuring a box seems simple enough!

 After all, no one wants their products to get damaged because of incorrect measurements.

-If a box is measured by its external dimensions, it could prove to be problematic as external dimensions always factor in the thickness of a box.
+If a box is measured by its external dimensions, it could prove to be problematic as external dimensions don’t factor in the thickness of a box, which could result in packaging that doesn’t quite fit.

 This is why calculating the measurement of a box via its internal dimensions removes any shred of doubt.

-This is especially important in the case of corrugated cardboard boxes.
+This is especially important in the case of corrugated boxes.

-Visit Pakfactory and speak to a packaging expert with regards to any questions regarding custom packaging and how it can benefit you and your business!
+Visit Pakfactory and speak to a packaging expert regarding your custom packaging project and how it can benefit you and your business!